cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Type: _float_

 AHRI cycling degradation coefficient: ratio of fraction drop in system coefficient of performance (COP) to fraction drop in capacity when cycling, from steady-state values, in AHRI 47 F cycling performance tests.
-A value of .25 means that if the heat pump is cycled to drop its output to 20% of full capacity (i.e. by the fraction .8), its COP will drop by .8 \* .25 = .2.
+A value of .25 means that if the heat pump is cycled to drop its output to 20% of full capacity (i.e. by the fraction .8), its COP will drop by .8 * .25 = .2.
 Here COP includes all energy inputs: compressor, crankcase heater, defrost operation, etc.

 {{
   member_table({
     "units": "",
-    "legal_range": "0 $\\le$ _x_ $\\le$ 1",
+    "legal_range": "0 ≤ _x_ ≤ 1",
     "default": "0.25",
     "required": "No",
     "variability": "constant"